AlexanderSchuetz97/jni-simple/README.md

 ## Features

+### std
+This feature is enabled by default!
+Adds support for various types in the rust standard library.
+99% of jni-simple does not need the standard library.

 ### loadjvm
 This feature is not enabled by default!
+Requires the std feature.

 This feature provides functions to dynamically link the jvm using the `libloading` crate from a string containing the absolute path to `libjvm.so` or `jvm.dll`.